- Science doesn’t know the cause or cure for depression.

 Science says depression is a result of chemicals in the brains gone haywire.
-Although there are antidepressants drugs, the National Mental Health Institute said it won’t work on long-term recovery.
-Doctors admit they don’t fully understand the root cause.
-(Harvard Med)
+Relationship problems are common predictors but they can also occur as a result of sickness or trauma.
+Significantly, study shows genetic hotspots linked to depression.
+Although there are anti-depressant drugs, NMHI said it won’t work on long-term recovery.

 What the Bible says

-Insanity and disability were often associated with sin and demonic oppression in the Bible.
-It sounds awful to a person having an emotional breakdown but sin has many shapes.
-You could be depressed because of passion, narcissistic personality disorder, or financial rut.
-Moreso, it could be a demonic foothold when you engage in immoral sex, porn or drug addiction.
-These are self-gratification, a form of idolatry, which is sin itself.
-(Colossians 3:5)
+Insanity and physical disability were often associated with sin and demons.
+However, Jesus severed that notion, it’s not always the case (John 9:3).
+It sounds awful to someone having a mental breakdown but sin has many shapes.
+You could be depressed because of passion, narcissistic disorder, or financial rut.
+It can also be a demonic foothold when you engage in immorality, porn or drug addiction.

 Science and the Bible

 There is a correlation between faith and depression.
 About 61% recover from depression much faster if they have a religious or spiritual affiliation.
 A higher percentage (75%) is found in suicide.
-This has been reported in hundreds of both quantitative and qualitative studies on coping with stress (NCBI).
+This has been reported in hundreds of both quantitative and qualitative studies on coping with stress.
 There are also studies that show faster recovery from sickness with faith and prayer, though it remains debatable.
-Exercise is also linked to depression.

 When science or faith didn’t help